NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/06-Plotting-Facets-And-Group-By-Time-In-R.md

 ![ ]({{ site.baseurl }}/images/rfigs/R/dc-tabular-time-series/06-Plotting-Facets-And-Group-By-Time-In-R/plot-by-season-1.png)

-Note, that once again, we re-ran our `ggplot` code to make sure our new column is recognized by `R`.
-We can experiment with various facet layouts next.
+Note, that once again, we re-ran our `ggplot` code to make sure our new column is recognized by R. We can experiment with various facet layouts next.

     # for a landscape orientation of the plots we change the order of arguments in